Boulder-Cryogenic-Quantum-Testbed/simple-resonator-mask/README.md

 This mask is named COH-SQMS.
 "COH" refers to its application as a coherence indicator, and "SQMS" refers to the Superconducting Quantum Materials and Systems Center, which funded this effort.

-For more information, please see the arXiv white paper (link to be added soon).
+For more information, please see the arXiv white paper https://arxiv.org/abs/2204.07202.